Transferring into a Moorlands College programme from another institution

 - Transfers normally take place only within the first 14 days of study or at semester- or year-break points.
 In general, the earlier that a transfer request is made, the more likely it can be easily accommodated.

 - The possibility of transfer without being required to take and pass additional modules is dependent on the programmes studied and the modules previously passed.

 - Transfers between Moorlands programmes are only permitted where the entrance criteria of the new programme are met.

 - There may be a small administrative charge for such a transfer.
-Any such charges are included on the Miscellaneous Fees Sheet available on the College website.
+Any such charges are included on the relevant programme Fees and Charges document available on the College website.